pietercdevries/People_Dictionary/README.md

 ## Motivation

-I created this api to demonstrate how you can server data to a client.
+I created this api to demonstrate how you can serve data to a client.

 ## Installation